RQISL/portfolio-project-4-robert-quinlan/README.md

 ## Credits

 * The Django CRUD tutorial is designed to help new users navigate the complexities of creating, reading, updating, and deleting data in Django.
 Our tutorial is designed to provide a comprehensive overview of CRUD, with a focus on troubleshooting common errors.
-With our step-by-step guidance, you'll learn how to identify and resolve errors and become familiar with the process of working with Django.
+With step-by-step guidance, you'll learn how to identify and resolve errors and become familiar with the process of working with Django.

 * Our experienced tutors are on hand to provide support and advice, ensuring that you have all the tools you need to succeed.
 Whether you're a beginner or an experienced developer, our Django CRUD tutorial is an essential resource for mastering this critical aspect of Django development.

 * Our mentor advised me where my concept can challenge and learn from mistakes, easily manage projects and avoid unnecessary complications.
 Take control of the development process and achieve success.
-It was more complications than I expected.
+It was more complications than you expected.

+## Two things issues
+* The common issues faced with favicons and Prettier Formatter.
+Our easy-to-use tool ensures seamless coding and eliminates errors but I decided not to fix due to time constraints.

 ## Resource & tutorial